Provable Convex Co-clustering of Tensors: Introduction

 Our work is related to, but also clearly distinct from, a number of recent developments in cluster analysis.
 The first related line of research tackles convex clustering \citep{HockingJoulinBachEtAl2011, Zhu2014, Chi2015, Chen2015, Tan2015, WanZhaSun2016, Radchenko2017} and convex biclustering \citep{ChiAllenBaraniuk2017}.
 These existing methods are not directly applicable to general-order tensors, however.
 Importantly, our CoCo estimator enjoys a unique ``blessing of dimensionality" phenomenon that has not been established in the aforementioned approaches.
 Moreover, the CoCo estimator is similar in spirit to a recent series of work approximating a noisy observed array with an array that is smooth with respect to some latent organization associated with each dimension of the array \citep{Gavish2012, Ankenman2014, Mishne2016, Yair2017}.
 Our proposed CoCo procedure seeks an approximating array that is smooth with respect to a latent clustering along each dimension of the array.
+While CoCo shares features with these array approximation techniques, namely the use of data-driven similarity graphs along tensor modes, a key distinction between our CoCo estimator and these methods is that CoCo produces an approximating array that explicitly recovers hard co-clustering assignments.
 As we will see shortly, focusing our attention in this work on the co-clustering model paves the way to the discovery and explicit characterization of new and interesting fundamental behavior in finding intrinsic organization within tensors.